ManorAsraf/countries-project/README.md

 ## 📂 Data Sources
 The analysis is based on datasets collected from various open data sources, covering different aspects of each country’s appeal to tourists:

-**General country data** – basic information such as population, GDP, region, etc.
+**General country data** – basic information such as population, GDP, area, etc.

 **Happiness Index** – global happiness rankings